baiango/NOSMap/README.md

 - NOSMap will drain [hash flooding attacks](https://en.wikipedia.org/wiki/Collision_attack) until memory has exhausted
 	- To collide with NOSMap's key and force a full key check, the first byte of the character and hash must match with another first byte of key and hash.
 Otherwise, NOSMap will rejects flooding attacks with a single hash byte check only.
 But, it's harder to exploit bucket collisions than to simply overload NOSMap with unique keys because the NOSMap's probing mechanism is dependent on the hash function used and the key.
 VashHash-b, which sums keys via AVX2, it's very unsecure but fast.
 	- A 50% chance of a successful brute force attack to a compromised hash function requires 301.42 attempts, and each additional collision needs another 301.42 trials.
 With a blind brute force, the difficulty increases significantly from 16-bit (501.42 tries) to 64-bit (5056937540.69 tries).
-	- You can tweak VashHash-b a little and NOSMap's linear probing will happily obfuscate VashHash-b, so, no one would know how to flood NOSMap without the source code.
+	- You can tweak VashHash-b a little and NOSMap's dynamic linear probing will happily obfuscate VashHash-b, so, no one would know how to flood NOSMap without the source code.

 **Bucket collisions mathematical proof**
 ```py